abhyudaymishra/Email-Campaign--Effectiveness-CS3/README.md

 **Problem Statement and Project Description**

-*Most of the small to medium business owners are making effective use of Gmail-based Email marketing Strategies for offline targeting of converting their prospective customers into leads so that they stay with them in business.
+Most of the small to medium business owners are making effective use of Gmail-based Email marketing Strategies for offline targeting of converting their prospective customers into leads so that they stay with them in business.
 The main objective is to create a machine learning model to characterize the mail and track the mail that is ignored; read; acknowledged by the reader.
-Data columns are self-explanatory.*
+Data columns are self-explanatory.

-*Email marketing is a technique used by businesses to keep their customers informed about their new products, updates, and important notices through email.
+Email marketing is a technique used by businesses to keep their customers informed about their new products, updates, and important notices through email.
 It helps in building relationships with leads, new and past customers by allowing businesses to communicate directly with them in their inbox at their convenience.
 However, sometimes emails are ignored due to various reasons like improper structure, too many images or links, complex vocabulary or length.
-In this project, we aim to develop machine learning models that can predict if an email will be ignored, read or acknowledged, and identify the important features that prevent an email from being ignored.*
+In this project, we aim to develop machine learning models that can predict if an email will be ignored, read or acknowledged, and identify the important features that prevent an email from being ignored.

 💾**Project Files Description**

 This project contains one executable file, a technical Summary document.

-**Executable Files:***
+**Executable Files**

-Abhyuday-Email-Campaign-Effetiveness-CS-3 - Google Collab notebook containing data summary, exploration, visualisations and modeling,containg model hyperparameter tuning, model performance, evaluation and conclusion.
+1.Abhyuday-Email-Campaign--Effetiveness-CS-3 - Google Collab notebook containing data summary, exploration, visualisations and modeling,containg model hyperparameter tuning, model performance, evaluation and conclusion.

-Summaryemail.pdf- Includes the Summary about the project.
+2.Summaryemail.pdf- Includes the Summary about the project.

 **📈 Exploratory Data Analysis**